-The amount of GWP reported in 2019 is 12% below 2018 due to the run-off status of the insurance portfolio and the depreciation of the EUR against CHF.
+The amount of GWP reported in 2021 is 4.4% below 2020 due to the run-off status of the insurance portfolio.

-Claims incurred of 45.9 CHF millions in the reporting period are below PY, due to the minor outflows mainly deriving from the surrenders (19 CHF millions in 2019 vs. 25 CHF millions in 2018) partially offset by the higher payments from the maturities (22 CHF millions in 2019 vs. 19 CHF millions in 2018).
+Claims incurred of 54.2 CHF millions in the reporting period are above PY, due to the major outflows mainly deriving from the surrenders paid (27.9 CHF millions in 2021 vs. 23.7 CHF millions in 2020).
+Maturities, Annuities and Claims paid recorded a slight decrease compared to the PY (26.4 CHF millions in 2021 vs. 27.7 CHF millions in 2020).

-Change in other technical provisions of the index/unit-linked insurance as well as the insurance with profit participation denoted an increase in the reporting year.
-The growth in the index/unit-linked portfolio is mainly a result of the positive development of the financial markets, in particular the stock markets.
-The increase in the technical provisions of the not-linked business is a consequence of the drop in interest rates, which required the strengthening of the provisions in the reporting year.
+Change in other technical provisions of the index/unit-linked insurance reported an increase in the reporting year.
+The growth in the index/unit-linked portfolio is mainly a result of the positive performance of the underlying assets, which more than compensate the net outflow in this portfolio.
+The decrease in the technical provisions of the not-linked business is a consequence of the outflows in the portfolio due to surrenders and maturities paid.

-The decrease in expenses in 2019 compared to the previous year goes hand in hand with the decrease of the managed insurance portfolio.
-Furthermore, fewer one-off costs were incurred in 2019.
+The decrease in expenses in 2021 compared to the previous year goes hand in hand with the decrease of the managed insurance portfolio.